Presidential Update - July 2019

 Interested in writing for OUSA?
-Contact Deb, our Operations & Communications Director.
+Contact Crystal Karmen Mak, our Operations & Communications Coordinator.